Argentina - Beef and Veal - Market Analysis, Forecast, Size, Trends and Insights

 Beef Imports into Argentina

-Beef imports into Argentina stood at X tonnes in 2017, growing by X% against the previous year.
+Beef imports into Argentina stood at X tons in 2017, growing by X% against the previous year.
 In general, beef imports continue to indicate a strong growth.
 The growth pace was the most rapid in 2013, when it surged by X% y-o-y.
 Over the period under review, the beef imports attained its peak figure volume in 2017, and are likely to continue its growth in the near future.

 In value terms, beef imports amounted to $X in 2017.
 In general, beef imports continue to indicate a drastic shrinkage.
 Over the period under review, the beef imports attained its maximum level of $X in 2007; however, from 2008 to 2017, it failed to regain its momentum.